 Additions to property, plant and equipment are recorded at cost, including all material, labor and certain indirect costs associated with the construction of cable transmission and distribution facilities.
 While the Company's capitalization is based on specific activities, once capitalized, costs are tracked by fixed asset category at the cable system level and not on a specific asset basis.
 For assets that are sold or retired, the estimated historical cost and related accumulated depreciation is removed.
 Costs associated with initial customer installations and the additions of network equipment necessary to enable advanced video services are capitalized.
-Costs capitalized as part of initial customer installations include materials, labor, and certain indirect costs are associated with the activities of the Company's personnel who assist in connecting and activating the new service and consist of compensation and other costs associated with these support functions.
+Costs capitalized as part of initial customer installations include materials, labor, and certain indirect costs.
+Indirect costs are associated with the activities of the Company's personnel who assist in connecting and activating the new service and consist of compensation and other costs associated with these support functions.
 Indirect costs primarily include employee benefits and payroll taxes, direct variable costs associated with capitalizable activities, consisting primarily of installation and construction, vehicle costs, the cost of dispatch personnel and indirect costs directly attributable to capitalizable activities.
-The costs of dispatch personnel and indirect costs directly attributable to capitalizable activities.
-The costs of maintenance are charged to operating expense in the period incurred.
+The costs of disconnecting service at a customer's dwelling or reconnecting service to a previously installed dwelling are charged to operating expense in the period incurred.
 Costs for repairs and maintenance are charged to operating expense as incurred, while plant and equipment replacement and betterments, including replacement of cable drops from the pole to the dwelling, are capitalized.